docteurklein/docteurklein.github.io/_posts/2014-09-08-testwork-the-test-framework-framework.md

 ### Call me maybe?

 The main interest of this is to delegate the execution of userland code (i.e the tests) to a call center.
-This way, it will be able to automatically handle exceptions, return status, and wrap the result with interesting extra information contained in a `Callresult`.
+This way, it will be able to automatically handle exceptions, return status, and wrap the result with interesting extra information contained in a `CallResult`.

 TestWork makes it so that everything that is callable by the CallCenter can be taken into account in the final result.